junxit/us-congress-bills-110/bill.md

 - **(a)** *Amendments and clarifications to definitions*
   - **(1)** *Fish and Wildlife Coordination Act* Section 8 of the Fish and Wildlife Coordination Act (16 U.S.C.
 666b) is amended by inserting before the period at the end the following: “, including coral reef ecosystems (as such term is defined in section 214 of the Coral Reef Conservation Act of 2000)”.
   - **(2)** *Fish and Wildlife Act of 1956 and Fish and Wildlife Improvement Act of 1978* With respect to the authorities under the Fish and Wildlife Act of 1956 (16 U.S.C.
-742a et seq.) and the authorities under the Fish and Wildlife Improvement Act of 1978 (16 U.S.C.
+742a et. seq) and the authorities under the Fish and Wildlife Improvement Act of 1978 (16 U.S.C.
 742l), references in such Acts to “wildlife” and “fish and wildlife” shall be construed to include coral reef ecosystems (as such term is defined in section 214 of the Coral Reef Conservation Act of 2000, as amended by this Act).
 - **(b)** *Coral reef conservation assistance* The Secretary of the Interior may provide technical assistance and, subject to the availability of appropriations, financial assistance to coastal States (as that term is defined in the Coral Reef Conservation Act of 2000, as amended by this Act).

 ## § 8.
 Clarification of definitions

 Section 214 of the Coral Reef Conservation Act of 2000, as redesignated by section 6(a) of this Act (relating to definitions; 16 U.S.C.
 6409), is further amended—

-- **(1)** by amending paragraph (1) to read as follows:
-  > - **(1)** *Administrator* The term “Administrator”—
-  >   - **(A)** except as provided in subparagraph (B), means the Administrator of the National Oceanic and Atmospheric Administration; and
-  >   - **(B)** in sections 206 and 209, means the Secretary of the Interior for purposes of application of those sections to national parks, national wildlife refuges, and Wake Island.

-- **(2)** by amending paragraph (2) to read as follows:
+- **(1)** by amending paragraph (2) to read as follows:
   > - **(2)** *Conservation* The term ‘conservation’ means the use of methods and procedures that are necessary to preserve or sustain coral reefs and associated species as diverse, viable, and self-perpetuating coral reef ecosystems, including—
   >   - **(A)** all activities associated with resource management, such as assessment, conservation, protection, restoration, sustainable use, and management of habitat;
   >   - **(B)** mapping;